 4. Voyage of the Little Mermaid

-As of right now, even with the opening of Toy Story Land there still isn’t a whole lot to do in Hollywood Studios.
-Perhaps this explains why they continue to keep Voyage of the Little Mermaid around.
 Sure, this show had some seriously amazing special effects back when it opened, but it’s pretty darn outdated at this point, and with so many other awesome Disney properties making their way into the spotlight, we’d say it’s high time Disney scrapped this old Little Mermaid show and put in a new show using better effects and a fresh storyline.
+Voyage of the Little Mermaid has yet to return since Walt Disney World’s phased reopening in 2020.
+Will it make a return or is it gone for good?

 5. TriceraTop Spin